Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 What is Filipino?

-Filipino is the national language of the Philippines, a Southeast Asian country located on the West of the Pacific Ocean.
-It belongs to the Austronesian language family.
-It also means the people who are born in the Philippines or of those with Filipino blood and family.
-The language, country, people, and everything else has a very, very, very long, and rich history that shaped them into what they are today.
+Filipino is the national language of the Philippines.
+It belongs to and descended from the Austronesian language family, a family language used and spoken in the Asia-Pacific.
+It also means the people who are born in the Philippines or of those with Filipino blood or decent and family.

 - Filipino VS Tagalog